arcamens/arcamens/site_app/static/site_app/help/index.md

 ### Card Forks

-When a given task can't be executed at once then it is necessary to break it into multiple sub tasks.
+When a given task can't be executed at once then it is necessary to break it into multiple subtasks.
 In Arcamens it is named card forking, when you fork a card you create a link between both cards.

 Consider the card below: